MRS. GUMMERSALT'S CAT

 I spent a few minutes explaining Mrs. Gummersalt’s dilemma.
-Okay, okay, now Blaekklat had become my dilemma.
+Which was now my dilemma.

 There was a long silence at the other end of the line and then… “Hey pal, have you ever seen cat bones in a tree?”
 I thought about that for a minute.
 I never had.
-In fact I’d never seen any kind of – “They always come down.
-Sooner or later they get hungry and always come down,” Illingworth guaranteed.
+In fact I’d never seen any kind of – “Cats always come down.
+Sooner or later it will get hungry,” Illingworth guaranteed.

 He’d asked me a question and I wished he’d given me a chance to respond.
 I went on at length about my neighbor, her age, her anxiety.
 Could he offer any solutions?